Skip to main content

 Woman Eating Healthy Salad

-Diet Directly After Hernia Repair
+Normal Diet Directly After Hernia Repair

 Diet While Healing From Hernia Repair

-Once you are cleared for semi-solid or solid foods after your hernia repair in Baltimore, you will still need to restrict your diet to a degree.
+Once you are cleared for semi-solid or solid foods after your hernia repair near Baltimore, you will still need to restrict your diet to a degree.
 During the first several days after surgery, it is a good idea to stick with very soft foods that won’t require your abdominal or intestinal muscles to strain.
 Foods to eat after hernia surgery at this stage include:

 • Milk